KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 ### 3.1 Operational Requirements

-- The application will allow users to concurrently access and modify the data.
+- The application will allow users to concurrently access and edit documents.
 In case a lesson is edited, all users currently accessing said lesson will be notified and offered to switch to the new version, or keep reading/watching the current one.

 ### 3.2 Performance Requirements

-- The server will accomodate, at release, up to 100TB of data, delivered through Amazon AWS, which provides efficient document delivery and video streaming all over the world.
-This will of course scale as the application becomes more popular.
+- The server will accomodate, at release, up to 100TB of data, delivered through a distributed server system, which provides efficient document delivery and video streaming all over the world.
+This will of course be scalable as the application becomes more popular.

 - Response times may vary based on server workload.
 All database operations like login, registration and document reading should take <1 second.